Cleopatra 2525: Plot

-When complications arise during her breast augmentation surgery, 20th-century exotic dancer Cleo (Jennifer Sky) is put into suspended animation.
+Cleo, a 20th-century exotic dancer, is put into suspended animation after complications during breast augmentation surgery.
 Waking 525 years in the future, Cleo joins two women in their fight against the Baileys, armed flying machines that now control Earth's surface.
-Her team leader, Hel (Gina Torres), is commanded by a mysterious female entity called "Voice", who relays orders via a communications implant under Hel's right ear.
+Her team leader, Hel is commanded by a mysterious female entity called "Voice", who relays orders via a communications implant under Hel's right ear.
 Voice controls many other teams and gives them their orders in a similar fashion, in effect, forming a resistance to the Baileys, with their ultimate goal to retake the Earth's surface.
-Their final team member is Sarge (Victoria Pratt), whose sister belongs to a cult that regards the Baileys with reverence and willingly sacrifices themselves to them.
+Their final team member is Sarge, whose sister belongs to a cult that regards the Baileys with reverence and willingly sacrifices themselves to them.

-Humanity has moved underground and built a complex of elaborate shafts and tunnels, created by the "shaft builders" to survive the Bailey menace.
+Humanity has moved underground and built a complex of elaborate shafts, and tunnels, created by the "shaft builders" to survive the Bailey menace.
 Cleo wows the 26th-century denizens with her philosophical sayings, many of which come from 20th-century popular culture.